-- When you remove any fuel system component to perform maintenance (such as changing the fuel filter) place an approved container under the opening to catch the fuel. - Never use a shop rag to catch the fuel.
-Vapors from the rag are extremely flammable and explosive. - · Wipe up any spills immediately. - · Wear eye protection.
+- · When you remove any fuel system component to perform maintenance (such as changing the fuel filter) place an approved container under the opening to catch the fuel. - Never use a shop rag to catch the fuel.
+Vapors from the rag are extremely flammable and explosive. - · Wipe up any spills immediately. - Wear eve protection.
 The fuel system is under pressure and fuel could spray out when you remove any fuel system component. - Failure to comply will result in death or serious injury.

 - Be environmentally responsible.
 Follow these procedures for hazardous waste disposal.
-Failure to follow these procedures may seriously harm the environment. - Follow the guidelines of the governmental agency for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
+Failure to follow these procedures may seriously harm the environment. - Follow the guidelines of the EPA or other governmental agency for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
 Consult the local authorities or reclamation facility. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground or into ground water or waterways. - 1.
 Position an approved container under the fuel tank to collect the fuel. - 2.
-Remove the fuel cap (1, Figure 8). - 3.
-Remove the fuel tank drain plug (2, Figure 8) and gasket (3, Figure 8) to drain the fuel.
+Remove the fuel cap (1, Figure 9). - 3.
+Remove the fuel tank drain plug (2, Figure 9) and gasket (3, Figure 9) to drain the fuel.

-- 4. Tighten the fuel tank drain plug (2, Figure 8) with new gasket (3, Figure 8). - 5.
-Refill fuel tank.
-Replace the fuel cap (1, Figure 8) and hand tighten.
+4. Tighten the fuel tank drain plug (2, Figure 9) with new gasket (3, Figure 9).

+5. Refill fuel tank.
+Replace the fuel cap (1, Figure 9) and hand tighten.
 Overtightening the fuel cap will damage it.
-See Filling the Fuel Tank on page 19.
+See Filling the Fuel Tank on page 21.

 Replace the air cleaner element every 500 hours of operation.
+(L70V, L100V)

 - · Adjust intake and exhaust valve clearance

 - Replace engine oil filter

-- Replace outlet fuel filter
+- · Replace outlet fuel filter

-- · Replace air cleaner element
+- Replace air cleaner element (every 500 hours)

 - Adjust intake and exhaust valve clearance